akvorado/akvorado/docs/design.md

 The general design of *Akvorado* is the following:

-- The samplers send flow to Akvorado.
+- The exporters send flow to Akvorado.
 They don't need to be declared.
 - The received flows are decoded then sent to the core component.
 - For each flow, the core component query the GeoIP component and the SNMP poller to get additional information, including country, AS number, interface name, description and speed.
 - The GeoIP component provides country and AS information for IP addresses using Maxmind databases.
-- The SNMP poller queries the samplers for host names, interface names, interface descriptions and interface speeds.
+- The SNMP poller queries the exporters for host names, interface names, interface descriptions and interface speeds.
 This information is cached and updated from time to time.
 - Once the core component has a complete flow, it pushes it to the